- Fee Payment (All Students)

 - not living in university housing and

 - not enrolled in the university student health insurance plan for International Students and contracted graduate students.

 Pick up a student health center fee waiver form from the UAF Bursar's Office on the Fairbanks campus, or call the Student Health and Counseling Center at 907-474-7043.

-Who pays: All Fairbanks-area students (Fairbanks or UAF Community and Technical College sites) enrolled in 9 or more credits (eLearning classes do not count towards this total).
-Fairbanks-area students enrolled in 3-8 credits have the option of paying the SRC fee.
-Fairbanks-area students enrolled in 1-2 credits do not have the option.
-Students taking courses outside the Fairbanks area are not required to pay the fee.
+Who pays: All Fairbanks-area students (Fairbanks or UAF Community and Technical College sites) enrolled in 6 or more credits (eCampus classes do not count towards this total).
+Fairbanks-area students enrolled in 3-5 credits have the option of paying the SRC fee.
+Fairbanks-area students enrolled in 1-2 credits do not have the option of purchasing a membership at the recreation fee cost, but there are other membership options.

 Cost: $20 per semester.